TedTschopp/tedt.org/_posts/Drafts/2023-10-17-You-Have-My-Sword-and-My-Bow-and-My-Axe.md

 #### High-Explosive (X)

 This weapon has an explosive component or is otherwise able to affect targets spread across a wide area.
 Upon a successful attack, damage is rolled against every target within the weapon’s blast area.
 Dodge Reactions may not be made against a Blast weapon, but targets may dive for cover.
 Cover may be taken advantage of if it lies between a target and the centre of the weapon’s Blast.
 Cover will not reduce damage from high-explosive damage.

+#### Misfire from Source 2

+Whenever you make an attack roll with a firearm, and the dice roll is equal to or lower than the weapons Misfire score, the weapon misfires.
+The attack misses and the weapon cannot be used again until you spend an action to try to repair it.
+To repair your firearm , you must make a successful Tinker’s Tools check (DC equal to 8+ misfire score)  If your check fails, the weapon is broken and must be repaired out of combat at half the cost of the firearm.

 ## Melee Weapons Overview